 Maria*’s loved one is also incarcerated at RCCC.
 She stated that patients who went to see the psychiatrist, had to unexpectedly quarantine due to possible exposure.

-“They threw him in quarantine because his psychiatrist had covid… when I called they said nobody had it,” she told the Vanguard.
+“They threw him in quarantine because his psychiatrist had covid… when I called they said nobody had it,” she said.
 “Nobody really seems to care.
 Not inpatient care, [medical] staff, psychiatrist.”

 “At one point, he was put in quarantine for over a week without his meds, no classes and only a phone call every 3 days.”

 He was also unable to file a 602 grievance form to alert authorities of the negligence he was experiencing.
 “When he asked for a grievance form, the [psychiatrist] goes, ‘oops, sorry we don’t have forms for that,’” said Maria.
 He was not only denied basic medical attention but also the option to report it.